 If we do not have the authority to vote proxies for a client's account, a client generally will receive proxies or other solicitations from their custodian, transfer agent or other intermediary.
-If we inadvertently receive a proxy or other solicitation, we will endeavor to return it promptly to the custodian, transfer agent or other intermediary (e.g., a proxy distribution service) for the client's account, although there is no guarantee that it would be returned either by us or the intermediary prior to the voting deadline.
-The client may still ask us questions regarding particular ballot questions by sending us a request in writing at the address specified below.
+If we inadvertently receive a proxy or other solicitation, we will endeavor to return it promptly to the custodian, transfer agent or other intermediary (e.g., a proxy distribution service) for the client's account.
+There is no guarantee that the proxy or other solicitation will be returned either by us or the intermediary prior to the voting deadline.
+Clients may ask questions regarding particular ballot items by sending us a request in writing at the address specified below.
 We will endeavor to respond to requests in a timely manner, but there is no guarantee that a response will be received by the client prior to the voting deadline.